|Cambridge Heath and London Fields Rail Users Group|

 1996 May: Only 38 trains per day at peak times only

-1996 December: Peak service increaed to 44 trains a day
+1996 December: Peak service increased to 44 trains a day

 1998 May: Daytime trains introduced to boost service to 64 trains per day

-2001 May: Evening and Saturdays services introduced to make 82 trains per day
+2001 May: Evening and Saturdays services by train operator WAGN introduced to make 82 trains per day

 2005 December: Extra peak services plus four trains per hour every day Mondays to Saturdays.
 160 trains per day.
 One train per hour on Sundays.

 2006 December: Sunday trains increased to two an hour.
 CCTV installed at both stations

 2007 ONE Railway changed its name to National Express